Acquin Martin: Afghanistan

 Early in 1887 Martin was appointed agent by Abdur Rahman Khan, Emir of Afghanistan; he sent to Kabul Thomas Salter Pyne.
 Pyne, on behalf of Martin's firm, built for the Emir an arsenal, a mint, and various factories and workshops, subsequently introducing, as state monopolies, a number of modern industries.

 Martin was often consulted by the Emir on questions of policy, and he and his agents were able to render frequent political service to Great Britain.
 Abdur Rahman selected him to be chief of the staff of Prince Nasrullah Khan, his second son, on his mission to England in 1895.
 The stay here lasted from 24 May to 3 September, and in August Martin was knighted.
 Though the Emir's main object in arranging the visit — the opening of direct diplomatic relations with Great Britain — was not achieved, Abdur Rahman still retained full confidence in him.
 On his return to Kabul, Nasrullah Khan was accompanied by Martin's younger brother Frank, who succeeded Pyne as engineer-in-chief.

 Later years

 In 1889 Rajendra Nath Mookerjee KCIE, of Bengal, became a partner, and shared with Martin's sons, Ernest and Harold, and Mr. C. W. Walsh the proprietorship of the firm.
 Martin's health was badly affected by the local climate, and he spent much of his later life in Europe.
 He died at Binstead House, Isle of Wight, on 29 April 1906, and was buried in Ryde Cemetery.

+Family

+A son, Brigadier-General Cuthbert Thomas Martin was killed during the First World War.